University of Galway - UG

 Entry Requirements

-• An approved Second Class Honours Degree, Grade 1 (2.1, Level 8) in law or in another relevant discipline such as business, computer science, or statistics.
+Candidates must hold at least a Second Class Honours, Grade 1, Level 8?primary degree in in law or in another relevant discipline including business, computer science, or statistics.

-In exceptional circumstances, an applicant holding a degree in another discipline or a degree of less than an approved Second-Class Honours Degree, Grade 1 (H2.1) standard may be considered where they have relevant professional experience in law or in another relevant subject area such as criminology.
+In exceptional circumstances, an applicant holding a degree in another discipline or a degree of less than an approved Second Class Honours Degree, Grade 1 (H2.1) standard may be considered where they have relevant professional experience in law or in another relevant subject area such as business.

 Application Details